Confronting eikonal and post-Kerr methods with numerical evolution of scalar field perturbations in spacetimes beyond Kerr: Conclusions

 This work paves the way for many interesting developments.
 First of all, time domain simulations can be a useful tool to study higher overtones, which might be more sensitive to small deformations of the effective potential~\cite{Nollert:1996rf,Berti2022}, and modified theories of gravity~\cite{Konoplya:2022iyn,Nakashi:2025fbr}.
 Including matter to the 2+1 time-evolution code would also allow one to compare QNMs from linear perturbation theory with those extracted from numerical relativity simulations of BHs from merging and collapsing neutron stars~\cite{Steppohn:2025kbh}.
 It would also be interesting to apply the Padé resummation of the post-Kerr series to other BH metrics and eventually check its effectiveness in reproducing the eikonal results.

 Additionally, this work could be generalized to gravitational perturbations and how they are affected by the near-horizon deformation.
 This requires first identifying a theory beyond GR, which admits the modified Kerr BH as a solution~\cite{Suvorov2020} and then studying the perturbation equation, which can be quite involved computationally.
-Gravitational perturbations would allow one to further test the QNM-photon sphere correspondence for rotating BHs beyond GR~\cite{Li:2022pcy,Hussain:2022ins,Cano:2023tmv,Cano:2024wzo}, and explore the reliability of these frameworks in the time-domain similar to Ref.~\cite{Thomopoulos:2025nuf}.
-Furthermore, it would be intriguing to compare our methodology to the higher-order WKB method for rotating BHs~\cite{Seidel:1989bp,Kokkotas:1991vz,Tang:2025qaq}.
+Gravitational perturbations would allow one to further test the QNM-photon sphere correspondence or test-field approximation for rotating BHs beyond GR~\cite{Li:2022pcy,Hussain:2022ins,Cano:2023tmv,Cano:2024wzo,Pani:2026yzi}, explore the reliability of these frameworks in the time-domain similar to Ref.~\cite{Thomopoulos:2025nuf}, and quantify QNM excitations and possible isospectrality loss~\cite{Silva:2024ffz,Silva:2026jih}.
+Furthermore, it would be intriguing to compare our methodology to the higher-order WKB (Wentzel–Kramers–Brillouin) method for rotating BHs~\cite{Seidel:1989bp,Kokkotas:1991vz,Tang:2025qaq}.
 Finally, it would also be interesting to further extend our analysis to the eikonal analysis of Refs.~\cite{Cano:2025mht,Cano:2025ejw}, which demonstrated that QNMs of rapidly rotating BHs in higher derivative gravity can be especially sensitive to small deviations from GR.

 \acknowledgments The authors thank Nicola Franchini for valuable feedback on the manuscript.
 The authors acknowledge support by the High Performance and Cloud Computing Group at the Zentrum für Datenverarbeitung of the University of Tübingen, the state of Baden-Württemberg through bwHPC and the German Research Foundation (DFG) through grant no INST 37/935-1 FUGG.
 C.\,D.\,S. is grateful to the University of T\"ubingen for hospitality during the realization of this work.
-C.\,D.\,S. and S.\,C. acknowledge the support of INFN, {\it sez. di Napoli}, {\it iniziative specifiche} QGSKY and MooLight2.
+C.\,D.\,S. and S.\,C. acknowledge the support of INFN, {\it sez. di Napoli}, {\it iniziative specifiche} QGSKY and MoonLight2.
 S.\,H.\,V. acknowledges funding from the Deutsche Forschungsgemeinschaft (DFG): Project No. 386119226.
 V.\,D.\,F. and S.\,C. are grateful to the {\it Gruppo Nazionale di Fisica Matematica} (GNFM) of {\it Istituto Nazionale di Alta Matematica} (INDAM) for support.
 V.\,D.\,F. acknowledges the support of INFN, {\it sez. di Napoli}, {\it iniziativa specifica} TEONGRAV.